rojenwai/DSGF-LandslideEarlyWarningSystem-Showcase/README.md

 ---

-DSGF-LEWS demonstrates how satellite intelligence, machine learning, and IoT systems can be combined to build scalable and cost-effective disaster early warning solutions for vulnerable mountainous regions.
+*DSGF-LEWS demonstrates how satellite intelligence, machine learning, edge computing, and IoT systems can be combined to build scalable and cost-effective disaster early warning solutions for vulnerable mountainous regions.*